fhollenbach/Pols621_2020/index.md

   - [Nyhan: A Checklist Manifesto for Peer Review](https://thepoliticalmethodologist.com/2015/12/04/a-checklist-manifesto-for-peer-review/)
   - [Humphreys on Discussing and Reviewing](http://www.macartan.nyc/teaching/discuss/)

 - Submit a 1-2 page (double spaced) introduction/motivation for your research project.
 Effectively this should be written like the introduction to an article submission.
 The introduction should be about the same topic/question as your research design and optimally you will want this to be about (or related to) a possible dissertation topic.
 The introduction needs to clearly state the question you want to answer, why the reader should care (the puzzle), what and how your work contributes to the literature, and a preview (one paragraph) of the research design.
-I will meet with each of you to provide feedback to you on the introduction during office hours. __This assignment is due on: Date__ Two links that might be helpful when writing the introduction:
+I will meet with each of you to provide feedback to you on the introduction during office hours. __This assignment is due on: 03/25/2019__ Two links that might be helpful when writing the introduction:
   - [Keith Head: The Introduction Formula](http://blogs.ubc.ca/khead/research/research-advice/formula)
   - [Andrew Little: Three Templates for Introductions to Political Science Articles](http://www.andrewtlittle.com/papers/little_intros.pdf)